Islandora-Collaboration-Group/ISLE/docs/optional-components/components.md

 Please note all ISLE components are built to be modular and thus can be installed independently or can work together.

-* [Blazegraph](blazegraph.md): High-perfomance replacement triplestore for larger Fedora repositories
+* [Blazegraph](blazegraph.md): High-performance replacement triplestore for larger Fedora repositories

 * [Varnish](varnish.md): HTTP accelerator and caching designed for content-heavy dynamic web sites